theAdamColton/ijepa-enhanced/README.md

 See a full writeup [here](https://theadamcolton.github.io/image-ssl-on-a-shoestring).
 I trained a ViT S for 6 hours on a RTX 3090 using the default config, it gets 27% validation accuracy on imagenet1k.

+I trained a larger ViT-L for 160 hours on the same RTX 3090.
+It obtained 56% validation accuracy on imagenet1k.

 ### Variable Resolutions

 Training batches are composed of images of different resolutions and aspect ratios.
 Image patches are packed together, and padded to form a batch of constant sequence length.